jair8choa/Git-Github-Platzi/README.md

-# Git-Githud-Platzi
+# Git-Github-Platzi
-Course of Platzi about Git and Githud
+Course of Platzi about Git and Github